vsg-dev/vsgTutorial/2_Foundations/Visitors.md

 To resolve this the Design Pattern's Object::accept(..)/Viistor::apply() method pairing is accompanied by a Object::traverse(..) method which is coupled with the Visitor taking resonisibility of traversal calling the Ojbect::traverse() method when/where it is approproate.
 In this section will see how this is implemented, how you write and use your own visitors and advantages that this Visitor Design Pattern variation provides.

-## vsg::Object & vsg::Visitor and vsg::ConstVisitor
+## vsg::Object, vsg::Visitor and vsg::ConstVisitor API

 The [vsg::Object](https://github.com/vsg-dev/VulkanSceneGraph/blob/master/include/vsg/core/Object.h) class provides virtual non const and const accept() and traverse() methods that shold be implemeneted by subclasses: